Why bother calculating ROI?

-It can be difficult to account for risk when calculating ROI, but if you haven’t calculated the total cost of your investment and the potential profit, how can you tell whether the risk is worth the gamble?
-Risk appetite is highly personal and you need to make a decision that’s right for your business circumstance.
+It can be difficult to account for risk when calculating ROI.
+But if you haven’t calculated the total cost of your investment and the potential profit, how can you tell whether the risk is worth the gamble?
+Risk appetite is highly personal and you need to make a decision that’s right for your business circumstances.
 There will always be a need for working capital.
 Having working capital can let you take advantage of the less risky investments like buying a bulk order to take advantage of economy of scale or seasonal discounts.
 Restricted cash flow can make it difficult to produce working capital upfront, and that’s where a business loan can help your business grow.

 The difference between good, bad, and ugly debt

 Ugly debt is bad debt that’s run out of control and into the hands of debt collectors.
 Obviously, good debt can turn bad and then become ugly – and quickly too.
 An overdue invoice can quickly spiral out of control to the point of incessant phone calls from debt collectors asking for the original debt plus their administrative fees, and interest.
 The key to quashing ugly debt is addressing bad debt early on.
-If you estimate the ROI of an investment and calculate a conservative timeline and plan for how you will repay your loan, you can avoid taking on bad debt.
+If you estimate the ROI of an investment, calculate a conservative timeline and plan for how you will repay your loan, you can avoid taking on bad debt.
 If your debt does turn bad, ensure you contact the lender early – before you default on repayments – and set up a payment plan.
 This will save you a lot of stress and potentially a lot of money in dishonour penalties.

 Calculating ROI is quite simple.
 The hardest part is estimating the net profit you stand to make from your investment.
 The formula is: ROI(%) = (Net profit / Investment) x 100.
 The answer is a percentage of your initial investment.
-But to make things simple, we’ve created a handy ROI Calculator that does the number crunching for you.

 The ROI Calculator

 It’s easy to get excited about a growth opportunity that could boost your profits or take your business to the next level.
 But don’t let excitement cloud your calculations.
 Remember that your ROI could be the difference between taking on good debt and positive growth for your business, or ugly debt and an ongoing struggle with creditors.
-Use our Business Loan Calculator to see the total cost of a loan, then use our ROI Calculator to estimate the return on your investment.
+Use our Business Loan Calculator to see the total cost of a loan, then calculate ROI to estimate the return on your investment.